 Best RV Camping: Boothbay Craft Brewery.
 This delightful craft brewery has award-winning beer, cider, kombucha tea and delicious woodfired pizza to boot.
-Best of all, it is a Harvest Hosts location, so members can stay overnight for free.
+Best of all, it is a Harvest Hosts location, so members can stay overnight with no camping fees.
 If you aren’t a Harvest Hosts member, you can pay to stay, and it is well worth the small price of admission.
 Be sure to say hello to the adorable husband and wife owners: Lori and Win Mitchell!

 Boothbay Craft Brewery

 Where to eat: If you are looking for a lunch spot to eat the highest rated seafood in town, check out Shannon’s Unshelled.
 For dinner, try the cozy Harborside Tavern.